artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 Especially useful is the automatic scaling, which can be time-based or load-based.
 This nicely matches  the horizontal scaling needs of our app: we've chosen to run additional Rails app servers during peak business hours, and additional background workers when load on existing servers exceeds a certain threshold.

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/time-based_scaling.png" title ="time-based scaling" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/time-based_scaling.png" title ="time-based scaling" %}

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/load-based_scaling.png" title="load-based scaling" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/load-based_scaling.png" title="load-based scaling" %}

 When background workers are busy, new instances spin up automatically to tackle the growing queue. _That_ is dev-ops gold.